 Juk 죽 (Porridge)

 Insa-dong is definitely the neighborhood for tourists looking for a souvenir.
-The entire street is filled with traditional Korean gifts from handicrafts, tea leaves, handkerchiefs, books, accessories… to designer products.
+The entire street is filled with traditional Korean gifts from handicrafts, tea leaves, handkerchiefs, books, and accessories… to designer products.
 It’s almost impossible to not find something nice for a friend or a loved one at home.
-In the quest for a perfect souvenir(s), I found Insa-dong has also quite a few nice restaurants with Korean-style tea and juk (porridge).
+In the quest for a perfect souvenir(s), I found that Insa-dong has also quite a few nice restaurants with Korean-style tea and juk (porridge).

-Yes, The Korean’s recipe of making tea and porridge is traditionally made for well-being, nourishing, or even healing.
+Yes, The Korean recipe for making tea and porridge is traditionally made for well-being, nourishing, or even healing.
 To me, porridge is a healthy, but tasty comfort food to cleanse my body after a huge Korean barbecue party the night before, and a white fish and veggie porridge could do it for me just right.
 Other tasty choices would be Abalone porridge, crab porridge, and chicken porridge….
 The possibility is countless!

-More Korean tea houses are like everywhere in Seoul as well…
+More Korean tea houses are everywhere in Seoul as well…

 Gaesung Mandu – Koong